 Beware of pushing yourself too hard too often.
-If you're short of breath, in pain or can't work out as long as you'd planned, your exercise intensity is probably higher than your fitness level allows.
+If you are short of breath, are in pain or can't work out as long as you'd planned, your exercise intensity is probably higher than your fitness level allows.
 Back off a bit and build intensity gradually.

 Gauging intensity using your heart rate